Memory management

 std::mem::uninitialized

-type (stabilized 1.36) must not be used, or explicitly justified when necessary.
+type (stabilized 1.36) must be explicitly justified when necessary.

 The use of uninitialized memory may result in two distinct security issues: